Valka county

-Valka county (Valkas apriņķis; Kreis Walk, Валкскій уѣздъ) was a historic county in the Governorate of Livonia of the former Russian Empire (1721-1917).
-The administrative capital of the county was Walk, Livonia (now divided between Valka, Latvia and Valga, Estonia.
+Valka county (Valkas apriņķis; Kreis Walk, Валкскій уѣздъ) was a historic county in the Governorate of Livonia, and in the Republic of Latvia dissolved during the administrative territorial reform of the Latvian SSR in 1949.
+Its capital was Valka (Walk).

+History

 The county of Valka was created during the administrative territorial reform of the Governorate of Riga in 1783 by merging of parishes from the preexisting Kreis Riga and Kreis Wenden.

-After World War I the territory of the county was divided, mostly along linguistic lines, between the newly independent countries of Latvia and Estonia.
-Most of the area of the former county was Latvian-speaking and thus became administratively part of the eponymous Valkas apriņķis of Latvia; however some Estonian-speaking areas in the north, including half of the town of Walk, became part of Estonia in 1920.
+After the establishment of the Republic of Latvia in 1918, the Valkas apriņķis existed until 1949, when the Council of Ministers of the Latvian SSR split it into the newly created districts (rajons) of Valka and Smiltene (dissolved in 1959).

 Demographics

-At the time of the Russian Empire Census of 1897, the Valka county had a population of 120,585.
+At the time of the Russian Empire Census of 1897, the county had a population of 120,585.
 Of these, 87.9% spoke Latvian, 7.2% Estonian, 2.1% German, 1.3% Russian, 1.1% Yiddish, 0.2% Polish and 0.1% Romani as their native language.